mandober/cs-debrief/README.md

 highly granular
 taxonomy/outline
 of terms and topics.
-temporary status record:
+contemporary status report:
-hierarchy vs anarchy, zero nil;
+hierarchy vs anarchy: zero nil;
-no clear winner on either side insofar.
+no clear winner on either side.
+mapping text into context
+science into computer.
+no way to fail
+in a novel way.
+good science
+bad outline
+ok computer.